Mouth Vs Nose Breathing While Running: A Detailed Comparison

 Over time, you can keep pushing this threshold higher and higher.

-A runner smiling.
+A runner wearing blue, smiling.

 • Lightly taping the mouth shut or holding small sips of water in your mouth, either of which will naturally cue your body to keep your lips sealed.